threatcl/threatcl/README.md

 To see an example of how to reference pre-defined control libraries for the [OWASP Proactive Controls](https://owasp.org/www-project-proactive-controls/) and [AWS Security Checklist](https://d1.awsstatic.com/whitepapers/Security/AWS_Security_Checklist.pdf) see [examples/tm3.hcl](examples/tm3.hcl).
 We also have the [MITRE ATT&CK Controls](https://attack.mitre.org/mitigations/enterprise/) [here](examples/MITRE_ATTACK_controls.hcl).

+You can also include an external threatmodel into your own, to reference and use all its information.
+You can see [examples/including-example/corp-app.hcl](examples/including-example/corp-app.hcl) as an example.

 To see a full description of the spec, see [here](spec.hcl) or run:

 ```bash